gconfs-conferences/csharp-2018/slides.md

 bar[1] = 22;
 ```

-> - What is the value of bar ?
+> - What is the value of bar?
 > - { 20, 22 }

-> - What is the value of foo ?
+> - What is the value of foo?
 > - { 20, 22 }

 ## Comments

-> - What is comments ?
+> - What is comments?
-> - Is it eatable ?
+> - Is it eatable?

-> - Is it useful ?
+> - Is it useful?
-> - Of course, it's to explicit your code !
+> - Of course, it's to explicit your code!

 ## Comments - Exemples